 by Catherine Pratt

 Do you have any regrets of things you wished you’d done?
 Or have you actually done something only to regret it later?
-You tell yourself, “how could I have been so dumb?", "what was I thinking?" or "wow, I really regret that”.
+You tell yourself something like, “How could I have been so dumb?", "What was I thinking?" or "Wow, I really regret that”.

 Whenever you find yourself regretting something, ask yourself, “Why do I regret it?”

-Is it because: You’re being pushed beyond your comfort zone and are expected to do something you’re not quite comfortable with
+You were pushed beyond your comfort zone and expected to do something you’re not quite comfortable with

 You did it on impulse and now regret that you didn’t think it through